awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints-configurable-custom.md

 **Note**
 AWS IoT considers a certificate to be signed by a public CA if it's included in [Mozilla's trusted ca\-bundle](https://hg.mozilla.org/mozilla-central/raw-file/tip/security/nss/lib/ckfw/builtins/certdata.txt?raw=1)\.

-**Using One Certificate for Multiple Domains**
+**Using one certificate for multiple domains**
 If you plan to use one certificate to cover multiple subdomains, use a wildcard domain in the common name \(CN\) or Subject Alternative Names \(SAN\) field\.
 For example, use **\*\.iot\.example\.com** to cover dev\.iot\.example\.com, qa\.iot\.example\.com, and prod\.iot\.example\.com\.
 Each FQDN requires its own domain configuration, but more than one domain configuration can use the same wildcard value\.
 Either the CN or the SAN must cover the FQDN that you want to use as a custom domain\.
 This coverage can be an exact match or a wildcard match\.

 The following sections describe how to get each type of certificate\.
-Every certificate resource requires an ARN registered with ACM that you use when you create your domain configuration\.
+Every certificate resource requires an Amazon Resource Name \(ARN\) registered with ACM that you use when you create your domain configuration\.

 ### ACM\-generated public certificates<a name="iot-custom-endpoints-configurable-custom-register-certificate-acm"></a>